compomics/QuantPridePep/README.md

 The ouput file  with peptide MS1 intensities and their quality measures are produced  in two formats :
 - .ms1_quant file (they are basically standard moFF output file)

-- .mzTab file (where along with the original identified peptide information, the moFF quantitative data is added)
+- _omega_quant.txt file (where along with the original identified peptide information, the moFF quantitative data is added)

 ## Set-up and running  ##